 If you want to use off-the-shelf training, there is also third-party content provider support from companies like Vubiz, ToolingU, and Skillsoft.

-The LMS also offers seamless integration with many other systems that may be useful for small businesses, including HRIS, Active Directory, Sharepoint, and SalesForce.com.
+The LMS software also offers seamless integration with many other systems that may be useful for small businesses, including HRIS, Active Directory, Sharepoint, and SalesForce.com.

 From $199 per month for up to 50 end-user accounts and 750mb of storage.